 - Attend an Orientation/Informational meeting.
 This is your opportunity to learn more about adoption and decide if this is right for you and your family.
 Orientation/Informational meetings are held monthly.
-Click here for a schedule of upcoming information meetings.
+Click here for a schedule of upcoming Orientation/Informational meetings.

 - Participate in a training and selection class called Professional Parenting and complete 30-hours of curriculum.
-MAPP classes are provided free of charge and are currently being held at multiple sites on various days and times.
+Professional Parenting classes are provided free of charge and are currently being held at multiple sites on various days and times.
 Generally, you will attend Professional Parenting one night a week for ten weeks.
 You will learn more during Orientation/Informational meeting.
 Click here for a schedule of upcoming Professional Parenting classes.

 - Satisfy background screening requirements.
 The Safe Children Coalition will assist you with this process.
 Generally you and all your household members must undergo local law, FBI/FDLE and abuse registry clearances to determine eligibility.

-- Complete your foster or adoptive paperwork and home study.
+- Complete your foster paperwork and home study.
 Again, you will learn more about these requirements and the process during Orientation/Informational meeting.